dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-weight-and-derivation/the-heavy-lean-split.md

 | **Ћe cate** (Noun + is) | is / has | **Ћe cate's** |

 ### 2. Consonant Contact (Detached Pronouns)
-If the preceding word state ends in a hard consonant (such as a lean, actively conjugated verb), fusing a contracted pronoun would create visual and phonetic clashing (e.g., `rânc'm`).
+If the preceding word state ends in a hard consonant (such as a lean, actively conjugated Germanic verb), fusing a contracted pronoun would create visual and phonetic clashing (e.g., `rânc'm`).
 Therefore, the pronoun remains detached.

 * **Rule:** Maintain a physical space.
 Use the reduced, apostrophe-led form for "them" (`'em`), but preserve the full spelling for "him" and "her" (even though the 'h' is frequently elided in spoken rhythm).